Input files specification

 “impose_angular_acceleration” | timeline of vectors | Impose motion of the patch as rotational acceleration key-frames. | |

-“impose_oscillation” | object | See explanation above in section Domain. | |
+“impose_oscillation” | object | See explanation below. | |

 “points” | list of vectors | Manually input list of vertices for the polyline, triangle or quad. | |